-This work was initiated while the corresponding author was visiting University of Alberta in 2017 and completed during another visit in 2018.
+This work was initiated while the corresponding author was visiting University of Alberta in 2017 and in 2018.
 The first visit was funded by the Doctoral Program of Engineering and Natural Sciences of Tampere University of Technology (TUT) and the second one was supported by the International HR services of TUT.
 The research is supported by the Academy of Finland Grant number 310489 held by Lassi Paunonen.